Whee745/Dissolve-n-Space-Tool/README.md

 1. **Dissolve** — finds the minimum dissolve angle needed to bring your selected vertex count down to a target number, using an exponential scan + binary search approach (~18 operations vs. hundreds for a brute-force method).
 2. **Space** — runs LoopTools Space on the result to redistribute the remaining vertices evenly, preserving the overall curve shape.

-Both steps can be run together with a single **Solve** button, or independently.
+Both steps can be run together with a single **Solve n Space** button, or independently.

 ---